esatterwhite/node-seeli/README.md

 * **skip**: if set to `true` this flag will be omitted from the interactive command prompts
 * **event**: if set to `true` the command will emit an event withe the same name as the flag with the value that was captured for that flag

+## Auto Help

+Seeli will generate help from the usage string and flags

 ## Asyncronous